excubo-ag/WebCompiler/README.md

 ### Changelog

+#### Changes in version 4.X.Y

+The default value for zipping minified assets has changed from `true` to `false`.
+This has no effect to pre-existing configuration files.
+The change was made in anticipation of a new feature in the net9.0 SDK.

 #### Changes in version 3.8.14

 Support for net7.0 was dropped.
 The nupkg file was getting outrageously large due to dependencies and duplication across the target frameworks.